Black Holes and Covariance in Effective Quantum Gravity: Effective metrics

-\mysection{Effective metrics} We follow the standard procedure (see. e.g., \cite{Cafaro:2024vrw}) to get the stationary effective metrics resulting from $H_{\rm eff}^{(1)}$ and $H_{\rm eff}^{(2)}$ respectively.
-Precisely, the areal gauge $E^1(x)=x^2$ will be chosen to fix the gauge corresponding to the diffeomorphism constraint.
-Moreover, due to the stationary condition, the lapse function $N$ and shift vector $N^x$ will be fixed as phase space functions by the stationary equations $\{E^I(x),\heff[N]+H_x[N^x]\}=0$ for $I=1,2$.
-Finally, by choosing $N^x=0$ to fix the gauge corresponding to the effective Hamiltonian constraint, we can solve for $E^2$ as a specific function of $x$ and derive the expression of the metric in the Schwarzschild-like coordinate.
-Notably, since our models are covariant, one can choose different gauge fixing conditions, such as selecting different functions for $E^2$, to verify that the resulting metrics are equivalent up to a diffeomorphism transformation.
+Let us take $H_{\rm eff}^{(1)}$ as an example to demonstrate how to solve the dynamics and obtain the stationary effective metrics in the corresponding model, following the procedure in \cite{Cafaro:2024vrw}.
+First, as the stationarity requires the condition $\partial_tE^I=0$, the areal gauge $E^1(x)=x^2$ can be chosen to fix the gauge generated by the diffeomorphism constraint.
+Second, due to the stationarity condition, the lapse function $N$ and shift vector $N^x$ will be fixed as phase space functions by the stationary equations $\{E^I(x),H_{\rm eff}^{(1)}[N]+H_x[N^x]\}=0$ for $I=1,2$.
+Third, requiring $H_x(x)=0$, $H_{\rm eff}^{(1)}=0$ and the gauge fixing condition $N^x=0$, we can solve for $E^2$ as a specific function of $x$.
+Note that the stationary condition ensures the static condition $N^x=0$ by the spherical symmetry.
+Additionally, requiring $N^x=0$ implies that we choose the Schwarzschild-like coordinate to express our metric.
+Finally, plugging the expressions for $E^I$ into Eq.~\eqref{eq:g4eff}, we get the expression $\dd s_{(1)}^2$ for the metric.
+It should be noted that $H_x=0$ and $H_{\rm eff}^{(1)}=0$ in the third step lead to a constant $M_{\rm eff}^{(1)}\equiv M$.
+Following the same procedure, we can also obtain the metric $\dd s_{(2)}^2$ in the theory corresponding to $H_{\rm eff}^{(2)}$.
+The two effective metrics read respectively